-Founded as a food cart in 2012, Cultured Caveman now has a brick-and-mortar cafe in North Portland and three food carts spread across the city.
-These 100% paleo eateries feature entrees that any carnivore would love, like grass-fed all-meat chili, lamb liver pate and pork carnitas tacos.
+Founded as a food cart in 2012, Cultured Caveman now has a brick-and-mortar cafe in North Portland and two food carts.
+These 100 percent paleo eateries feature entrees that any carnivore would love, like grass-fed all-meat chili, lamb liver pate and pork carnitas tacos.
 Nutritious whole-food sides include broccoli and Brussels sprout mash and ginger carrot kale salad.
 Round off your meal with a paleo popsicle (made with coconut milk and local honey) and a buttered mocha.

 While not strictly paleo, the Dick’s Kitchen menu is designed with the paleo eater in mind.
 Select from a long list of exotic burgers, including water buffalo, salmon, tempeh, hazelnut-veggie and grass-fed beef.
 (Can’t decide?
 Try them all with a plate of sliders!)
 Gluten-free folks can replace the bun with a salad bowl, and wash it all down with a dairy-free coconut milkshake.

 You may think that eliminating grains, dairy and refined sugar would make finding dessert impossible, but you’d be wrong!
 Portland Paleo handcrafts delicious treats that are not only paleo, but gluten-free and vegan, as well.
 Visit Cultured Caveman, New Seasons Market or People’s Food Co-op for snickerdoodle cookies, chai spice cream pie or hazelnut chocolate cake.